darthcloud/cube64-dx/README.md

 When you select a layout, it is saved into the EEPROM so the next time you power up the adaptor the last used will be reloaded automatically.

-#### GameCube joysticks scaling
+#### GameCube joysticks config

 By default the joysticks value from the GameCube controller are scale to match the N64 joystick value range.
 This can be disabled to use the GameCube range instead (< v3.1 behavior).
-To toggle on/off the scaling function on a global basis (affect all mapping):
+A response curve can also be applied to a GC axis.
+By default none is applied (Linear).
+Scale and curve setting are save independently for each axis and each layout.

-  1. While in the main menu, press D-pad LEFT.
+  1. While in the main menu, press D-pad RIGHT.

   2. If you have the rumble power connected, you should feel a brief rumble.

+  3. Press either direction on one of the four GC joystick axes.

+  4. If you have the rumble power connected, you should feel a brief rumble.

-  3. Press X to enable or Y to disable the scaling function.
+  5. Press X to enable or Y to disable the scaling function.
+     Or press one of the D-pad directions for enabling a response curve.
+     (UP: Aggressive, LEFT: Relaxed, RIGHT: Wide, DOWN: S-Curve) Or press A for no response curve (Linear).

-  4. If you have the rumble power connected and the layout change was successful, you should feel a brief rumble.
+  6. If you have the rumble power connected and the layout change was successful, you should feel a brief rumble.

 This option is saved into the EEPROM so the next time you power up the adaptor the last